Beginner

 Save the tilemap when you are done.

-Then Right click then new game object and select Add Component File.
+Right click the new game object and select Add Component File.
 Choose the file “grid.tilemap” that you just created.

-Right click the folder main in the Assets browser and select New ▸ Script.
-Name the new script file “snake” (it is saved as “snake.script”).
+Right click the folder main in the Assets browser and select New ▸ Script in the Scripts section.
+Name the new script file “snake” (it will be saved as “snake.script”).
 This file will hold all the logic for the game.

-Go back to main.collection and right click then game object holding the tilemap.
+Go back to main.collection and right click the game object holding the tilemap.
 Select Add Component File and choose the file “snake.script”.

 function init(self)